tehmoon/estools/esquery/README.md

       Elasticsearch query string query (default "*") -server string
-      Specify elasticsearch server to query (default "http://localhost:9200") -template string
+      Specify elasticsearch server to query (default "http://localhost:9200") -size int
+      Overall number of results to display, does not change the scroll size -sort string
+      Sort field (default "@timestamp")
+  -template string
       Specify Go text/template.
 You can use the function 'json' or 'json_indent'. (default "{{ . | json }}")
   -to string